mr-adonis-jimenez/Sales-Horizon/README.md

 ## 🎯 CORE MISSION

 **Purpose:**
-Continuously **measure, predict, and price risk in real time** so capital can be deployed (or pulled back) intelligently.
+Continuously **measure, predict, and price risk in real time with an automated risk co-pilot** for modern finance 🤖✈️ so capital can be deployed (or pulled back) intelligently

 **How it works:**